Undergraduate Certificate in Digital Forensics

 Digital Forensics

-The Digital Forensics Certificate will provide undergraduate students the confidence and training they need in incident response and various digital forensics including network forensics, mobile device forensics, host (Windows) and network (Linux) forensics and advanced memory forensics.
+The 6-course, 18-unit Digital Forensics undergraduate certificate provides students the confidence and training they need in incident response and various digital forensics including network forensics, mobile device forensics, host (Windows) and network (Linux) forensics and advanced memory forensics.

 Declaration or Application Process